fmhy/edit/AdblockVPNGuide.md

 ## ▷ DNS Adblocking

-* **Note** - If your goal is to block browser ads, it's best to just stick with uBlock Origin, as additional filters can cause conflicts or antiadblock.
+* **Note** - If your goal is to block browser ads, it's best to just stick with uBlock Origin, as additional filters can cause conflicts or anti-adblock.

 ***